 Long before the development of modern coolants, ammonia, or NH3, was routinely used to keep refrigerators cool, allowing homeowners to store fresh foods for short periods.
 While ammonia refrigeration is not as common these days, it is still used in miniature refrigerators or for portable units found in campers and RVs.
-One of the main advantages to using ammonia as a coolant is the characteristic pungent aroma it emits, allowing owners to detect even the slightest leak almost instantaneously.
-A rapid response often reduces the cost and complication of the repairs necessary to keep the unit in working order.
+An ammonia smell in your RV typically is due to a refrigeration leak.

 Advantages and Disadvantages

 In addition to being readily detectable by the human nose, ammonia is also relatively cheap to produce and fairly efficient.
 Refrigerators that use ammonia do not use the standard compression/expansion cycles favored by most modern refrigerators; they function on temperature fluctuations, allowing them to operate on limited amounts of electricity.

 Ammonia vapors are highly irritating to the skin, eyes and respiratory tract.
 To prevent an accumulation of fumes, once an ammonia leak has been detected, open all doors and windows to increase the ventilation in the room.
 Should irritation occur, leave the room immediately, and rinse the affected areas with copious amounts of cold water.

 Because ammonia is caustic, this is not a repair that should be undertaken by unskilled DIY enthusiasts.

 Getting Professional Service

 Aside from vintage refrigerators, ammonia-based coolant systems are typically found only in large industrial applications and special-purpose fridges for niche applications.
 Because of this, even if your specific refrigerator is a vintage domestic model, you may have better results if you turn to an RV or cottage outfitter for service.